External Advisory Board

 Ron Wienstroer earned his master of accountancy from SIU in 2001.
 Wienstroer is a principal and family CFO at Moneta Group Investment Advisors, an independent financial advisory and wealth management firm.
 The firm, which is owned by its 39 principals, is the fourth largest Registered Investment Agency in the country, managing over $16 billion in assets.
 Prior to joining the Moneta Group in 2011, Wienstroer was a tax partner at Ernst & Young where he led federal tax efforts for the Midwest.
 Wienstroer, began his career at PriceWaterhouse (now PricewaterhouseCoopers) in 1992.

-Wienstroer has been a member of the SIU College of Business School of Accountancy Board since 2006.
+Wienstroer has been a member of the SIU College of Business and Analytics School of Accountancy Board since 2006.
 Wienstroer has continued his support of SIU through the Compardo/Wienstroer School of Accounting Endowment Fund.
-He is a member of the College of Business Rehn Society and a lifelong member of the SIU Alumni Association.
+He is a member of the College of Business and Analytics Rehn Society and a lifelong member of the SIU Alumni Association.
 Wienstroer serves on the Forsyth School Board of Directors as a member of the Advance Gifts Committee for the school’s capital campaign.
 He is also a board member for Cardinal Ritter Senior Services and Angels’ Arms, a home for foster children.
 From 2005 through 2009, Mr. Wienstroer served on the Advisory Board of the George Herbert Walker School of Business & Technology at Webster University.